Writing Technical Skills into Your Resume - a Complete GuidePresenting your technical experience on a resume August 15, 2022 ·

 Use numbers, statistics, percentages, and other relevant measures to show how effective you are at using the technology you’re referring to.

-To let you see what it looks like, here’s an example listing for a person’s technical skills who’s new to the job market:
+To let you see what it looks like, here’s an example listing for a person’s technical skills who are new to the job market:

 - A broad knowledge of QuickBooks software (аssisted in campus library during 2nd and 3rd semester);

 - Confident user of Microsoft Excel, Powerpoint and Keynote (used to create tables and presentations);

 - Worked with Ximble Scheduling software (organized the schedule for school events hosting over 1,000 people).